Authenticating Enrolled Cards

 Cardinal.cca_continue

-function before proceeding with the authentication session as shown in this example.
+function as shown in this example before proceeding with the authentication session.

 Calling Cardinal session continue (iOS SDK)

-When you have verified that a customer’s card is enrolled in a card authentication program, take the payload, and the response field and include them in the
+When you have verified that a customer’s card is enrolled in a card authentication program, include the payload, and the response field and incorporate them into the

 Cardinal session continue

-In Continue, you should pass a class conforming to a protocol
+function, you should pass a class conforming to the

 CardinalValidationDelegate